-Take a look at the many projects below that our Founder, Weatta Frazier-Collins, initiated in remembrance of Smokin' Joe Frazier throughout the City of Philadelphia.
+Take a look at the many projects below that our late Founder, Weatta Frazier-Collins, initiated in remembrance of her father, Smokin' Joe Frazier, throughout the City of Philadelphia."

 Xfinity Live!
 Philadelphia